Naturepedic Denver, Colorado

 You’ve probably heard the phrase, “quality not quantity,” before.
 Spoiler alert: this applies to your sleep, too!
 Sleep quality differs from sleep quantity in that it measures how well you’ve slept – not how long.
 Because the truth is, it doesn’t matter if you were in bed for eight hours if the majority of that time was spent tossing, turning and waking up frequently.

-It’s nearly impossible to achieve quality sleep when you have interrupted sleep.
+It’s nearly impossible to achieve quality sleep when you can't sleep in the first place.
 In fact, it would be better to get a mere five hours of sleep if it were deep, restful, restorative sleep – AKA quality sleep – than to spend those eight hours tossing and turning.

 What is Quality, Restorative Sleep?